How Many Days Do You Need in Kerala? A 2 Week Itinerary (2026)

 You can book a flight directly or via Mumbai to Kerala’s Cochin International Airport or Trivandrum International Airport.
 If your backpacking in India route involves a Goa and Kerala itinerary, it’s useful to know that travelling south from Goa to Kerala takes around 15 hours.
 The 338 mile (544 km) journey by overnight train departs from Madgaon Railway Station in Goa to Ernakulam Junction near Cochin.

-This is the best time to go to Kerala
+The best time to go to Kerala

 The peak tourist season is the best time to visit Kerala and runs from September to March.
 At this time of year, the weather conditions are most pleasant with temperatures ranging from 18°C to 29°C.